 The basis of our algorithm is the iterative maximisation of the amplitude of the Fourier cosine coefficient of order Q, where Q is the number of fringes within the data set analysed, by translation of a reading frame within the total data set.
 The precise degree of translation required to maximise A(Q) is thus a measure of the phase shift.
-Throughout the present work Q = 7, being limited by the number of clearly resolved fringes (figs 1 & 4), but we expect shortly to be able to analyse laser-generated fringes with $Q \ge 11$ .
+Throughout the present work Q = 7, limited by the number of clearly resolved fringes (Figs. 1 and 4), but we expect shortly to be able to analyse laser-generated fringes with $Q \ge 11$.
 In principle our algorithm obviously calls for the reading frame to contain an integral number of data values and to correspond to exactly Q fringes.
-This state can be neither recognised with certainty, given the presence of the envelope function (figs 1 & 4), nor attained within a precision of better than 0.5 of the translation corresponding to one data value.
-We show below that these conditions do not in practice limit the use of the method.
+This state can be neither recognised with certainty, given the presence of the envelope function (Figs. 1 and 4), nor attained within a precision of better than 0.5 of the translation corresponding to one data value.
+As shown below these conditions do not in practice limit the use of the method.